 Let’s not forget about what’s to eat!
 Since it’s Italy, they’ve got to have their bread, right?
-Pannetone and Colomba are the popular gifts given for Easter, because a day without the gift of bread isn’t a day any Italian can handle!
+Popular gifts given: Pannetone and Colomba.
+Let’s face it, a day without the gift of bread isn’t a day any Italian can handle!
 I say this, because I’m Italian.

 Celebrating Easter in Greece

 According to WhyEaster.com, fireworks signal Easter Sunday has started.
-Many families eat a soup made of Lamb stomach, and the rest of the lamb is eaten later on for their main dish!
-Roasted lamb, I knew I loved the Greeks!
+Many families eat soup made of Lamb stomach.
+Later, for their main dish, roasted lamb.
+I knew I loved the Greeks!

 Easter in the United Kingdom

-It’s pretty similar in the UK, as it is in the U.S.A.
-Eggs are decorated, and normally referred to as Pace Eggs, which comes from the word pasche, meaning Passover.
+It’s pretty similar in the UK, as it is in the United States.
+They decorate eggs, Pace Eggs.
+The term comes from the word pasche, meaning Passover.

 An Australian Easter

 Shockingly, there’s no Easter Bunny.
 They’ve got Easter Bilby.
 He’s a rodent that kind of resembles a rabbit.
 Family celebrations are the key to an Australian Easter tradition.
-Normally roasted lamb, beef or chicken is served, and of course, roasted veggies like potatoes and carrots are sides!
+Aussies serve roasted lamb, beef or chicken with roasted veggies, such as potatoes and carrots.

-There’s also a game of Egg Knocking that goes on.
+There’s also a game: Egg Knocking.
 Get your mind out of the gutter, it’s nothing crass.
 You use your hard-boiled egg, tap it against your opponents hard-boiled egg, in hopes of cracking their egg without cracking your own.
 Oh, my people are nutty.
 Not only am I Italian, but I’m also an Aussie.
 It’s a crazy combo, and Easter just proves how truly different my families can be.

 Easter in Spain